Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Social Accountability Initiative

-In the spirit of social accountability and responsibility, and to devise appropriate strategic objectives and commit the necessary resources to address the current socioeconomic disparity in medical school admission, we have created 2 low socioeconomic status (LSES) reserved seats.
+In the spirit of social accountability and responsibility, and to devise appropriate strategic objectives and commit the necessary resources to address the current socio-economic disparity in medical school admission, we have created 2 low socio-economic status (LSES) reserved seats.

 This initiative is a first step in an attempt to decrease barriers, offer fairness and provide all candidates with equal access opportunity.